dcampos/gdx-tweener/README.md

 tweenManager.update(deltaTime);
 ```

+For a complete example, see the [examples project](https://github.com/dcampos/tweener-examples).

 ## Related projects

 * [Universal Tween Engine](https://github.com/AurelienRibon/universal-tween-engine): this is the original tweening engine for Java, not just for LibGDX.
 Unfortunately, it hasn't been actively mantained since 2013.
 * [Tween Engine](https://github.com/dorkbox/TweenEngine): an improved, actively mantained fork of the preceding one.
 It is a very good choice if you want a more mature library.
+* [gdx-tween](https://github.com/CypherCove/gdx-tween): another tweening library for LibGDX.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details